qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 GetProjectSettings
 ------------------

-This request type works similar to ``GetCapabilities``, but it is more specific to QGIS Server and allows a client to read additional information:
+This request type works similar to :ref:`GetCapabilities
+<wms_getcapabilities>`, but it is more specific to QGIS Server and allows a
+client to read additional information:

 * initial visibility of layers
 * information about vector attributes and their edit types